eicorg/docs/epics-ado_comparison.md

+# Difference between EPICS and ADO infrastructures
+Created by Andrei Sukhanov.

 ### Naming convention
 - EPICS: Flat.<br>
 Disadvantage: The flat naming for large systems requires strict policy for naming convention and additional tools like ChannelFinder.